Podlesny’s FG lifts Georgia past Cincinnati in Peach Bowl

+ATLANTA (AP) — Jack Podlesny told Georgia coaches before Friday’s Peach Bowl that he felt confident attempting field goals from as long as 55 yards — a full 4 yards past his career best.

-ATLANTA (AP) — Jack Podlesny kicked a 53-yard field goal with three seconds remaining, and No. 11 Georgia handed No. 6 Cincinnati its only loss of the season with a dramatic 24-21 victory in the Peach Bowl on Friday.
+Podlesny made good on his claim, kicking a 53-yard field goal with three seconds remaining, and No. 11 Georgia handed No. 6 Cincinnati its only loss of the season with a dramatic 24-21 victory in the Peach Bowl.

+Podlesny dropped to one knee following the career-long kick as his teammates surged onto the field.
+Asked what he was thinking while he was kneeling, Podlesny said he wanted to “try to remember why I’m here. … God is good and it’s amazing to be here.”

 Georgia trailed 21-10 in the fourth quarter, but its defense clamped down on Desmond Ridder and Cincinnati and JT Daniels helped rally the Bulldogs with his arm.
-Daniels finished with 392 yards passing.
+Daniels, a Southern California transfer, passed for 392 yards while improving to a perfect 4-0 in four starts for Georgia.

-Podlesny’s third field goal was his longest of the season and gave Georgia a 22-21 lead.
+Podlesny’s winning kick tied a Peach Bowl record for longest field goal and gave Georgia a 22-21 lead.
 Azeez Ojulari sacked Ridder for a safety on the final play.
 It was Ojulari’s third sack.
 Georgia tied a school record with eight sacks.

 Ridder completed 24 of 37 passes for 206 yards and two touchdowns.
 Jerome Ford added a career-long 79-yard touchdown run early in the second half but it wasn’t enough for the Bearcats.